 Even the highest performers have blind spots or weaknesses that, if left unaddressed, can truly wreck their careers.

 We’ve studied career derailment since 1983.
-By comparing successful executives with those who derail, our researchers have identified specific characteristics that force formerly successful careers off track.
+By comparing successful executives with those who derail, our researchers have identified some simple career mistakes that force formerly successful careers off track.

 Many managers are hired originally for their contributions as individuals, and at first their value to the organization is measured in terms of bottom-line results.
 As they move up in the organization, however, they find themselves judged not only on results, but also on how well they manage relationships with people — both inside and outside the organization.

 Having problems with interpersonal relationships is one of the most common characteristics of leaders who derail.
 The ability to work well with others clearly separates the managers who succeed from those who don’t.